Jelen (bumi)

-Jelen, Bemoim, or Jeléen, was a buumi—a king or prince of the Jolof Empire.

-Scholar Kate Lowe describes Jelen as "a Wolof from Senegambia and a member of the wider royal family".
-Jelen's kingdom was near the mouth of the Senegal River.
-The Portuguese name "Bemoim", according to Michael Ralph and Peter Russell, likely comes from the Wolof word "bumi", which means "heir".
+Jeleen Yatta Ntanye, more commonly known as Jelen, Jeléen, or Bemoim, was a buumi of the Jolof Empire who attempted to take control of the state with help from the Portuguese in the late 15th century.

+Background

+Jeleen was a member of the Ndiaye dynasty, the ruling family of the Jolof Empire.
+Oral sources do not all agree, but he was likely the son of the Buurba Tase Daagulen.
+Succession disputes were common at the time.
+The title of Buumi had been created in part to share power and attempt to reduce these conflicts.

+Rule as Buumi

+Jeleen ruled over Waalo, near the mouth of the Senegal River.
+He played an important role in governing the empire, with the Buurba occupied with personal pleasures, and is credited in oral history as the first to establish a system of 'alkaldes' who served as customs agents.
+He moved his seat, or perhaps that of the whole empire, closer to the coast in order to better take advantage of the opportunities arising from the Portuguese trade that had begun a few decades earlier.

+Alliance with the Portuguese

 Portuguese accounts of Jelen begin when merchants said he did not pay for items he had bought from them.
-Bemoim received an envoy from Portugal sent to address the dispute.
+Bemoim, a term coming from his title 'Bumi' in Wolof, received an envoy from Portugal sent to address the dispute.
 No money changed hands, but Jelen gave the Portuguese monarch 100 slaves.

-In 1487, Jelen asked the Portuguese for help in a military campaign against his rivals.
-According to Peter Russell, civil wars were frequent among Wolof nobility at that time.
-The Portuguese refused to help Jelen.
+In 1487, Jelen asked the Portuguese for help in a military campaign against his rivals, but this was denied.
 Jelen eventually had to withdraw to Arguin, a Portuguese colonial garrison.
-From Arguin, he went to Portugal and had an audience with John II of Portugal, likely in September or October 1488.
+From there, he went to Portugal and had an audience with John II of Portugal, likely in September or October 1488.
 He was treated as a visiting European monarch would have been.

 Jelen was baptized during the visit, on 3 November 1488, and given the baptismal name João.
-Before his baptism, Jelen was Muslim.
 Peter Russell argues that John II had in fact been trying to get Jelen to convert for a while, perhaps because John was interested in spreading Christianity in the area known to the Portuguese as Guinea.
+They agreed that the Portuguese would send a force to Jolof to set up a fort and trading post at the mouth of the Senegal river and restore Jelen to power.

-Jelen was murdered on the way back to West Africa by Pero Vaz da Cunha, who alleged Jelen had committed treason.
+Jelen was murdered on the way back to West Africa by the Portuguese commander Pero Vaz da Cunha, who alleged Jelen had betrayed them.